-Christopher Mitchell is the Director of the Telecommunications as Commons Initiative.
+Christopher Mitchell is the Director of the Community Broadband Networks Initiative.

 Christopher’s work focuses on telecommunications — helping communities ensure the networks upon which they depend are accountable to the community.
 He is a leading national expert on community broadband networks and speaks at conferences across the United States on the subject, occasionally to directly debate opponents of public ownership.